PokefanMarcel/yumepokered/README.md

 - Several maps have updated graphics and new animations.
 - Gym leaders have their own sprites.
 - New player sprites when surfing or running.
-- In SuperGameBoy mode, the town color palettes have been adjusted to better reflect the original Japanese town names.
+- In Super Game Boy mode, the town color palettes have been adjusted to better reflect the original Japanese town names.
 - Restored gym leader names in trainer card.
 - Many visual bug fixes.